sameer-goel/aws-machine-learning/03_Train_Model.md

 ## Factorization Machine | Sparse data (with missing values)
 - considers only pair-wise features
 - csv is not supported
-- Doesnt work for multiclass problem
+- Doesn't work for multi-class problem
 - only for prediction or binary classification
 - needs lots of data
 - does not perform well on dense data